 These are some of the tools that we use ourselves, have tested, or researched:

-1. Large Blender: Our tool of choice is the Vitamix.
-We started out with the everyday Oster-style blender that is in every household.
+1. Large Blender: We started out with the everyday Oster-style blender that is in many households.
 After years of making delicious blends from this type of blender we were able to observe what stronger professional-grade blenders like the Vitamin, and the equally great Blendtec, were capable of.
 We opted for the Vitamix over the Blendtec simply because we came across a friend selling one that they never used at a discount.
 Therefore we became partial to the Vitamix.
-Now if you have ever seen the Blentec in action at your local restaurant you know that it never fails to amaze.
+Now if you have ever seen the Blendtec in action at your local restaurant you know that it never fails to amaze.
 The quickness of the blend, along with the industrial sound, is a beautiful observation.
 If you are taking this journey to health, make a plan to purchase one of these professional-grade blenders when you’re able.

 2. Small Scale Blenders: After purchasing the Vitamix we thought that we had a one-stop powerhouse, and no longer would have to use the smaller NutriBullet in our collection, but we soon learned the benefit of having both a large and small blender.
 We shifted all of our liquid blending to the Vitamix, and the NutriBullet became a grinding boss. –From sea salt to chickpeas, to nuts the NutriBullet has become the tool for us when making flours, seasonings, and other items that need to be broken down into finer particles.

 Many companies have entered this small blending market.
 Three strong contenders are the NutriBullet, the Magic Bullet, and the Ninja.
 We actually had both the NutriBullet and Magic Bullet, but again by default ended up going more with the NutriBullet because it was newer than the well-used Magic Bullet from Dave’s collection.